Email:

 To calculate the rotations pr. minute of the engine you can use this formula.

-This formula is for 4x4's with manual transmission.
-It should also be fine for an automatic with overdrive.
+This formula is for 4x4's with a 1:1 final drive ratio (no overdrive).
+It should work fine for manual transmission as well as an automatic when they are not in overdrive.

 MPH x Gear Ratio x 336